-If students would like to substitute attendance at a professional conference for attendance at one of the RLEs, they need to identify a faculty member who will sponsor them in this request.
-The conference must be at least five days, in accordance with Saybrook's Residential Learning Experience.
+If students would like to substitute attendance at a professional conference for attendance at one of the RLEs during their matriculation, they need to identify a faculty member who will sponsor them in this request.
+The conference must be at least five days and in-person to be comparable with Saybrook's Residential Learning Experience.
 Students must complete the "Authorization Request to Substitute for Residential Conference" form and submit it for approval no less than 30 days before the RLE to be substituted.

-Following the conference, students must complete the "Confirmation of Attendance at Substitute Conference" form and send it to their faculty sponsor.
+Following the conference and completion of the learning agreement, students must complete the "Confirmation of Attendance at Substitute Conference" form and send it to their faculty sponsor.
 After review and approval, the faculty sponsor will then forward it to the Department Chair or Associate Chair, who will complete the recording process.
 Tangible documentation of attendance for the entire event is required, along with a copy of the completed Authorization Request signed by the supervising faculty member and any other required academic work or learning product required by the supervising faculty member.